Mounting a Video Wall in 6 Easy Steps

-2. Gather DimensionsYou’ll want to measure the dimensions of the video cabinet.
+2. Gather DimensionsYou’ll want to measure the dimensions of the mounting area or entertainment center.
 For this simply measure the height and width of your monitor to the outer edges.
 This step will come into play later on when determining the space you’ll need to accommodate the other screens in your video wall.

-3. Attach Mounting Bracket or Plate to TV & AdjustAttach mounting brackets to all of your monitors (or you can do one at a time).
+3. Attach Mounting Bracket or Plate to TV & AdjustAttach mounting brackets to each of your monitors.
 At this point, you will want to make sure that your mounting holes are level and that each of the VESA holes are aligned in the same position from top to bottom and on each side.
 From here you will be able to adjust the angle or position of your screen.
 If you’re mounting the top row of screens first, you’ll want to tilt your mounting brace upwards to accommodate installation of the row beneath.
 Tighten the bracket in place so that your screens are securely positioned and to avoid any subsequent drooping of the monitor.

 4. Map Out Your Area

 Choose your grid style and layout.
 The most common configuration for a video wall is 2x2 with 4 TVs mounted side-by-side.
 You may also see 3x3 and 4x4 layouts that use 9 and 16 monitors respectively.